davxiao/davidxiao-web/content/posts/build-your-own-ovmf-firmware-for-qemu/index.md

 # Build the Ovmf Firmware

-Run `build`.
-When it's complete, the output is located in the `Build/OvmfX64/RELEASE_GCC5/FV/` folder.
+Simply run `build` The firmware files are located in the `Build/OvmfX64/RELEASE_GCC5/FV/` folder.

 ## Build the firmware with Secure Boot support